Dimension two holomorphic distributions on four-dimensional projective space: Introduction

 are also globally generated sheaves for all $a\geq 1$.
 Then, by a Bertini-type Theorem \cite{MOJ, Ottaviani} we obtain dimension $2$ holomorphic distributions on $\mathbb{P}^4$ whose conormal sheaves are isomorphic to $E(-a-7)$ for all $a\geq 1$.
-We investigate such distributions proving that they have interesting geometric properties.
-We determine the numerical invariants of their singular schemes which are smooth and connected, they are maximally non–integrable, uniquely determined by their singular schemes and have many symmetries.
+We investigate such distributions, proving that they have interesting geometric properties.
+We determine the numerical invariants of their singular schemes, which are smooth and connected, they are maximally non–integrable, uniquely determined by their singular schemes, and have many symmetries.

-In \cite{MSM} the authors have introduced a new invariant for distributions, called Rao module, which appears in the classification of locally complete intersection codimension two foliations in $\mathbb{P}^3$ which we recall as follows:
+In \cite{MSM} the authors have introduced a new invariant for distributions, called the Rao module, which appears in the classification of locally complete intersection codimension-two foliations in $\mathbb{P}^3$ which we recall as follows:

 Let $\mathscr{F}$ be a holomorphic distribution of dimension two on $\mathbb{P}^4$ and consider the following graded module

 called the \textit{Rao module} of $\mathscr{F}$.
 We prove the following result: \begin{theorem} Let $\mathscr{F}_a$ be a dimension $2$ Horrocks-Mumford holomorphic distribution $E(-a-7) \to \Omega_{\mathbb{P}^4}^1$.
 Then: